ansible/ansible/docs/docsite/rst/network/getting_started/network_differences.rst

 - Juniper: ``junos_``
 - VyOS ``vyos_``

 All modules within a network platform share certain requirements.
-Some network platforms have specific differences - see the platform-specific documentation for details.
+Some network platforms have specific differences - see the :ref:`platform-specific <platform_options>` documentation for details.

 Privilege Escalation: `authorize` and `become`